lbliii/milodocs/exampleSite/content/reference/tools/env.md

 ### Default environments

-You can set the environments by updating the the `ENVIRONMENTS` array in the script.
+You can set the environments by updating the `ENVIRONMENTS` array in the script.

 - `development`
 - `production`